tarakdavis/traffic-simulation/README.md

 The optimal speed limit is one standard deviation above the mean speed.
 For ease of drivers, this will be rounded down to an integer.

 Included is a graph of traffic over time, showing traffic jams, as well as our recommendation for the speed limit.
+Second is a graph of car position vs time for each car to show the traffic jams as they happen.

 requirements.txt -- file contains necessary libraries to run 'traffic900.py' and 'Road-Rage.ipynb.'
 Road-Rage.ipynb -- contains visual representation of our findings from 'traffic900.py.'